awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-activatewindowswithamazonlicense.md

   Type: String

   Description: \(Optional\) The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows Systems Manager Automation to perform the actions on your behalf\.
-If no role is specified, Systems Manager Automation uses the permissions of the user that runs this document\.
+If no role is specified, Systems Manager Automation uses the permissions of the user that runs this runbook\.
 + ForceActivation

   Type: String